magento/devdocs/src/guides/v2.4/comp-mgr/sut/prereq-sut-checklist.md

 {:.bs-callout .bs-callout-info}
 SUT should run in any operating system.
 It is not required to run the tool where your magento instance is located.

-Refer to [`Safe upgrade tool welcome guide`]({{ page.baseurl }}/guides/v2.4/comp-mgr/sut/sut-welcome-guide.html) for full instructions on how to install these prerequisites.
+Refer to the [Safe upgrade tool welcome guide]({{page.baseurl}}/guides/v2.4/comp-mgr/sut/sut-welcome-guide.html) for full instructions on how to install these prerequisites.